dwightjack/vue-types/docs/advanced/typescript.md

 ## Optional type constraint

-Some validators accepts an optional type argument to refine their prop type.
+Some validators accepts an optional type argument to refine their TS typing.

 ### any<T = any>